Enpass vs 1Password: which takes the lead?

 With 1Password, you get a few two-factor authentication (2FA) options.
 You can always set up 2FA with authenticator apps like Authy, Google Authenticator, and Microsoft Authenticator.
 Alternatively, you can also use Duo Security to confirm login requests.
 Here, you’ll get push notifications sent to your mobile device for login request confirmation.

-On the other hand, Enpass doesn’t support 2FA and, instead, advises users to work around this by using a KeyFile along with a master password for another layer of security.
+On the other hand, Enpass doesn’t support 2FA, and I believe this lack of built-in 2FA support is a significant oversight.
+Instead, it advises users to work around this by using a KeyFile along with a master password for another layer of security.
 Frankly, this is quite a big handicap for a password manager.
 Plus, the KeyFile workaround would likely confuse those who aren’t tech-oriented.

 Data storage